KD5VMF/Nexys-A7-100T/README.md

 - [Digilent](https://digilent.com) for the Nexys A7-100T board.
 - [Xilinx](https://www.xilinx.com) for the Vivado Design Suite.
+- [MEGA65 Project](https://mega65.org) for the open-source MEGA65 ecosystem.
 - The open-source FPGA community for continuous inspiration.

 ---